Henry-Os/Thesis_project/README.md

 ## Optical vegetation indices (VIs) estimation project
 This code uses SAR data from Sentinel-1 to estimate optical VIs from Harmonized Landsat Sentinel data (HLS).
-To improve spatial transferability across different geographical regions, time-related variables such as growing degree days (GDD) and day of year (DOY) are evaluated.
+To improve spatial transferability across different geographical regions, time-related variables such as growing degree days (GDD) and day of year (DOY) are evaluated on a multi-seasonal time series data.
 Model performance is also assessed at different crop growth stages.

 ## Data Sources
 [1.
 Harmonized Landsat Sentinel](https://search.earthdata.nasa.gov/search?q=hls)